P-LPI/P-LPI.github.io/klwo.md

 <!--- <a href="">Feldbrugge, and Turok (2020)</a> --->

-We consider the lensing by a Gaussian random lens with a Kolmogorov and a inverse power-spectrum in the thin-lens approximation.
-This is a good model for twinkling by a turbulent medium.
+We consider lensing by a plasma whose electron density takes the form of a Gaussian random field with a Kolmogorov power spectrum: in the thin lens approximation, the lens is effectively two-dimensional and the power spectrum $P(k)\propto k^{-{5\over 3}}$.
+This is a good model for twinkling produced by a turbulent medium.

-Consider a realization of a Gaussian random field with a Kolmogorov power spectrum
+The following picture shows a realization of the lens:

 <figure>
 <img src='figures/figures_klwo/Kolmogorov_2.png' width=50% />
-<figcaption> Fig. 1- A realization of a random lens with a Kolmogorov power spectrum. </figcaption>
+<figcaption> Fig. 1- A 2d Gaussian random lens with a Kolmogorov power spectrum. </figcaption>
 </figure>

-The lens leads to the formation of a complicated non-Gaussian fringe pattern following an intricate caustic network.
+We calculate the intensity pattern produced by this lens, comprising an intricate caustic network with diffraction fringes:

 <figure>
 <table align='left' width=100% id="FIG">